Dr. Dre, Anderson .Paak, Sheila E. Bring ‘California Love’ to FireAid Concert

 The concert streamed across Apple Music, Max, Netflix, Prime Video, SiriusXM, Spotify, and YouTube.
 Select AMC Theatres also showed the event, and donations could be made through the FireAid website.

-The event was produced by Shelli and Irving Azoff, in collaboration with Live Nation and AEG Presents.
+The event was produced by philanthropists Shelli and Irving Azoff, in collaboration with Live Nation and AEG Presents.

 At least 29 people lost their lives and more than 16,000 structures were lost in the raging wildfires, according to the California Department of Forestry and Fire Protection (CAL FIRE).